 While I certainly have a list of my personal choice for best half marathons, this is not simply from my brain alone…it’s from yours too!

-I gathered your answers for coolest half marathons, consulted my marathon maniac friends, investigated what Runner’s World and a few others had to say and voila a list was born of the best half marathons to travel for in the US.
+I gathered your answers for coolest half marathons, consulted my marathon maniac friends (yes those who have done hundreds of races), investigated what Runner’s World and a few others had to say and voila a list was born of the best half marathons in the US.

 The key to a half marathon worth the travel: